“The Church through its funeral rites

 – General Introduction to the Order of Christian Funerals, nos.
 6-7

 The staff at St. Joseph's will assist you in every way in planning the funeral for your loved one.
-Our Funeral Planning Guide will help you choose appropriate readings and music, and a meeting with the pastor or a member of the staff will help you complete the liturgy planning process.
+Our Funeral Planning Guide will help you choose appropriate readings and music, and a meeting or conversation with the pastor or a member of the staff will help you complete the liturgy planning process.
 You may also choose to have visitation at the church prior to the Mass.
 Free use of St. Joseph's Hughes Hall is available (schedule permitting) as a way of expressing our support in your time of sorrow.

 Funeral Planning Steps